pandorabots/pb-java/README.md

 * `static void readParameters()`
 * `static void readParameters(String configFileName)`

+##### config.txt

 The first method looks for a file called config.txt in the current working directory.
 Use the second method if you want to specify a different file.

-The parameters file config.txt should contain one parameter per line, with the format
+Create config.txt file according to following format with one parameter per line.

 ```
 parametername:value